 This game provides examples of:

-- Apathetic Citizens: The civilians don't seem to mind the fact that you are fighting a giant mutant plasma crab, they are too busy walking in front of it.
+- The civilians don't seem to mind the fact that you are fighting a giant mutant plasma crab, they are too busy walking in front of it.

-- Earliest example you see is when the cultists are cornering citizens and killing them.
+- Earliest example you see is when the cultists are pursuing killing citizens.
 After you have killed the cultists, you can see the surviving ones casually keep walking like nothing has happened.

 - A.K.A.-47: Subverted.
 Most weapons featured keep their real names.